Callbacks¶

 summary.callback_data

-<passengersim.callbacks.CallbackData from end_sample, daily>
+<passengersim.callbacks.CallbackData from daily, end_sample>

 Because we connected a "daily" callback, the data we collected is available under the

-callback_data.daily
+callback_data.daily accessor.

 summary.callback_data.daily[:5]